ex-offenders/Cloud-Agnostic-Startup-Platform/docs/circleci.md

 3. **AZURE_ACR_LOGIN_SERVER** is the Azure Container Registry
 4. **CIRCLE_PROJECT_REPONAME** is a built-in environment variable.
 This is the name of the repository of the current project.
 5. **CIRCLE_SHA1** is a built-in environment variable.
 This is the SHA1 hash of the last commit of the current build

+## Notes

+Please note that we changed our release process to use semantic versioning.
+See the [docs](release.md)